 Jenkins is an open-source automation server pivotal in facilitating continuous integration and delivery of software applications.
 It offers a strong foundation for automating diverse tasks encompassing the software development lifecycle, including building, testing, and deploying applications.

 Jenkins boasts extensive plugins and integrations with various tools, enabling effortless customization and extensibility.
 Its user-friendly web interface and robust capabilities have positioned Jenkins as a preferred choice for teams and organizations seeking to automate their development workflows and accomplish swift and dependable software delivery.
+In Jenkins, we create pipelines to achieve continuous integration and continuous development.

 What is Docker?